kanglicheng/code-school/full-stack-project/resources/expository_readings/web_app_architecture.md

 Different application servers work differently, but they may not be able to process multiple requests simultaneously.

-### Webrick
+### WEBrick

-Before Rails 5, Webrick was the default Rails app server.
+Before Rails 5, WEBrick was the default Rails app server.
 It is written in Ruby and designed to be simple and functional.
 It's fine for debugging and low-traffic apps.

-A major limitation is that Webrick will only process one request at a time.
+A major limitation is that WEBrick will only process one request at a time.
 This means your app cannot serve requests in parallel, which means requests routed to it may pile up, waiting to be processed.
 This is frustrating because a majority of the time it takes to process a